NCEAS/data-processing/README.md

 <img src="images/fork.png" width="500px"/>
 </p>

-2. Navigate to your personal github profile (https://github.com/YOURUSERNAME/data-processing) and copy the "download with HTTPS:"" link from the "Clone or Download" button.
+2. Navigate to your personal github profile (https://github.com/YOURUSERNAME/data-processing) and copy the "Clone with HTTPS:" link from the "Clone or Download" button.
 You must do this from your fork on your github profile!

 <p align="center">
 <img src="images/clone.png" width="300px"/>